frmokoena/TaxMatters/README.md

 ## The Test Projects

-Each project has corresponding test project
+Each project has corresponding test project with the calculate command receiving the most coverage.

+## Concurrency Conflicts

+The system implements optimistic concurrency via concurrency token, `Version`. i.e. The data modification fail on save if the data has changed since it was queried.

+## Audit Trail

+There system provides full `Audit Trail` in `AuditLog` entity that logs all the actions that modify entity state (i.e Add, Modify, Delete) on the `auditable` entities.

 # Patterns Used

-The project follows the CQRS (Command and Query Responsibility Segregation) and mediator patterns.
+The project follows the CQRS (Command and Query Responsibility Segregation), mediator and repository patterns.

-_**CQRS pattern**_: Segregate the operations that handle write requests (commands) from operations that handle read requests (queries).
+_**CQRS pattern**_: Segregates the operations that handle write requests (commands) from operations that handle read requests (queries).

-_**Mediator pattern**_:  Ensures that components are loosely coupled by keeping objects from referring to each other explicitly.
+_**Mediator pattern**_:  Ensures that components are loosely coupled by preventing objects from explicitly referencing each other.

+_**Repository pattern**_: Domain-driven design pattern used to keep persistence concerns outside the domain model of the system.